-In a 2005 joint survey by WHO and the United States Agency for International Development on AT services and funding, one-third of surveyed countries did not have financial resources allocated to developing and providing AT products or services.
+In a 2005 joint survey by WHO and the United States Agency for International Development on AT services and funding, one third of surveyed countries did not have financial resources allocated to developing and providing AT products or services.
 Where a budget was allocated, funding ranged from full to partial coverage of AT costs for a limited list of assistive products.
 Some countries had a voucher or personal budget system where users were given choices within an AT product and/or specific price range.
 Additionally, in most countries, determination of AT eligibility relied on clinical diagnostic criteria and definitions.
-A need for eligibility models was reported, which would come from a functional perspective and consider the user's context, ambitions, and participation in society to distribute available resources fairly and equitably regardless of the funding mechanisms chosen.
+There is a need for eligibility models which come from a functional perspective and which consider the users context, ambitions, and participation in society in order to distribute available resources fairly and equitably regardless of the funding mechanisms chosen.

-Information found within the literature on funding mechanisms and eligibility criteria for various jurisdictions are outlined in Table 3.
+Information found within the literature on funding mechanisms and eligibility criteria for various jurisdictions are outlined in Table 4.